 TERMS AND CONDITIONS OF DEPOSIT

-RECEIVED FROM _________________, THE AMOUNT OF TEMPORARY_BODY_TAG____.00, WHICH REPRESENTS A PAYMENT, HELD AS A DEPOSIT ON (1) ONE _________________________, ________ IN COLOR.
+RECEIVED FROM _________________, THE AMOUNT Of $____.00, WHICH REPRESENTS A PAYMENT, HELD AS A DEPOSIT ON (1) ONE _________________________, ________ IN COLOR.
 WITH YOUR DEPOSIT PAID, THIS PUPPY WILL BE REMOVED FROM THE MARKET FOR SALE TOWARDS ANY OTHER INTERESTED PARTIES: SUCH AS, THIS DEPOSIT IS NON-REFUNDABLE AS PAYMENT FOR HOLDING THE PUPPY, AND CARING FOR THE PUPPY UNTIL IT LEAVES THE BREEDERS HOME.

 YOUR DEPOSIT WILL BE REFUNDED ONLY IN THE EVENT OF SERIOUS ILLNESS OR DEATH OF YOUR PUPPY BEFORE LEAVING THE BREEDERS HOME.
 BE ASSURED, YOUR BREEDER WOULD NEVER INTENTIONALLY SELL YOU AN UNHEALTHY PUPPY!!!